 Changing Role of Companies House

-The Economic Crime and Corporate Transparency Act 2023 (ECCTA) which aims to increase the transparency of UK companies, received Royal Assent on 26th October 2023.
-A significant part of the ECCTA is a transformation to the role and function of Companies House.
-This will significantly impact the information companies are required to file.
+The Economic Crime and Corporate Transparency Act 2023 (ECCTA) aims to increase the transparency of UK companies.
+It received Royal Assent on 26th October 2023.
+A significant part of the ECCTA is a transformation to the role and function of Companies House and will significantly impact the information companies are required to file.

-Companies House has to date been largely a passive administrator of company information and because of this there has been growing concern about the accuracy of the companies register.
+Companies House, prior to these reforms, was largely a passive administrator of company information and there had been growing concern about the accuracy and transparency of the companies register.
 The objective of reform is for Companies House to take on a more active role in promoting and maintaining the integrity of the register and for there to be more reliable data on companies and the people behind them.
 To do this, the Registrar has been given a wider array of powers to query and investigate the information supplied to it and to amend or remove information on the register.

 Key points to note for SME private companies:

-At present, the identity of any individual whose name is filed at Companies House does not need to be verified.
-New identity verification measures will be introduced.
-Anyone setting up, running, owning, or controlling a UK company (or LLP) will need to verify their identity with Companies House.
-This includes anyone else submitting filing information on a company’s behalf (such as a company secretary).
+Anyone setting up, running, owning, or controlling a UK company (or LLP) must verify their identity with Companies House.
+This includes anyone submitting filing information on a company’s behalf (such as a company secretary).
 All new and existing directors, members of LLPs, Persons with Significant Control (PSCs) and directors of Relevant Legal Entities (RLEs) will be required to verify their identity.
 Directors, (LLP members) and PSCs who do not verify their ID will commit a criminal offence and/or incur a civil penalty.
 Companies that have an unverified director will also commit an offence.

 - New Directors